 Small timing errors occur due to a fault in synchronisation between the navigation system and the Specim sensors.
 For the Fenix instrument these errors vary for each flight but average $0.9 \text{ s} \pm 0.3 \text{ s}$.
-The result of these timing offsets is incorrect scan line positioning manifesting as distortions in the imagery correlating to, but out of sync with, movements of the aircraft.
+These timing offsets result in an incorrect scan line position, which manifest as distortions in the imagery.
+These distortions correlate to movements of the aircraft, but are out of sync.
 An example is shown in Figure 1.